 Working with the MDR is likely to be a daunting prospect for many software companies.
 If you find yourself wondering how to meet MDR requirements for your products, Mantra Systems is your ideal MDR compliance partner.
 We have extensive experience working with medical device legislation for all kinds of medical devices, including and especially software.
-We have a team of expertly-trained medical professionals who will work with you to build a bespoke MDR compliance strategy for your software.
+We have a team of expertly-trained medical professionals who will work with you to build a tailored MDR compliance strategy for your software.

 We also have a range of exclusive training products including an EU MDR Compliance Guide written by our medical experts, and a free-to-download White Paper with more information about Software as a Medical Device.